eresearchqut/status/README.md

 - Feedback / Contact Us: For users to provide feedback or contact eResearch Team if any questions.

 ### Components

-- Operational status - Displays operational services, if all services are operational, you will see `All systems are operational`
+- Operational status - Displays operational services, if all services are operational, you will see a green banner `All systems are operational`.

   ![image](https://github.com/user-attachments/assets/d4f824bd-410c-4ff7-82c5-47d47934d06e)

-- Service disruptions - Displays disrupted services with reported time and impact, only shows when there is at least one disrupted services
+- Service disruptions - Displays disrupted services with reported time and impact, only shows when there is at least one disrupted services.

   ![image](https://github.com/user-attachments/assets/d06ea209-c70f-4ab3-8b80-febebbd2e242)

-- Planned maintenances - Displays scheduled maintenances and relevant services that will be affected in the next two weeks
+- Planned maintenances - Displays scheduled maintenances and relevant services that will be affected in the next two weeks.

   ![image](https://github.com/user-attachments/assets/0384065b-2669-49e6-831d-2e1031e0367e)

-- Past incidents - Displays past incidents and affected services in the past 6 months
+- Past incidents - Displays all past incidents and affected services.

   ![image](https://github.com/user-attachments/assets/e9123fab-ad2c-49de-bd02-f84818076d44)

 ## Host Location

 [https://status.eres.qut.edu.au/](https://status.eres.qut.edu.au/)

 (Requires VPN if you are connected from external)